supahero1/hshg/usage.md

 Square that, and you get the total number of cells. */ const hshg_cell_t cells_on_axis = 64;
 /* Side length of one cell in the first, "tightest" grid.
-You will want to make this be maybe 2 or 4 times bigger than the smallest entity's size. */ const uint32_t cell_size = 32;
+Generally, you will want to make this be as close to the smallest entity's radius as possible. */ const uint32_t cell_size = 16;

 int err = hshg_init(&hshg, cells_on_axis, cell_size);
 if(err) {